ZenWave360/karate-ide/README.md

 }
 ```

+(This is a very limited setup as no other project folders or dependencies will be added to karate runtime classpath)

 #### Using mvn dependency:copy-dependencies

-If you are using maven, this is our recommended way to get a full project classpath while debuging with vscode.
+If you are using maven, this is our **recommended** way to get a full project classpath while debuging with vscode.
 First you need to run the following command in order to download all project dependencies to `target/dependency`:

 ```
 mvn dependency:copy-dependencies
 ```

-Now you can add this lines to .vscode/settings.json (Replace `;` (for windows) with `:` (for other OS))
+Configure this in `.vscode/settings.json` (Replace `;` (for windows) with `:` (for other OS))

 ```json
 {